GBCarpiArtStudio/gollum_rails/README.md

 # GollumRails
 [![Build Status](https://travis-ci.org/gollum/gollum_rails.svg)](https://travis-ci.org/gollum/gollum_rails)

 Gollum Rails lets you integrate a git based wiki into your application.
-In other words, Gollum Rails is a Ruby on Rails engine that wraps [gollum-lib](https://github.com/gollum/gollum-lib).
+It is a Ruby on Rails engine that wraps that does a subset of what [gollum](https://github.com/gollum/gollum) does.

 ## Status